 6 Robinson, 41-42.
-However, according to Hutchinson (17) Sleigh was not among the first councillors identified on Yorkville's coat-of-arms, which was originally placed on the Yorkville Town Hall and, following that building's destruction by fire, re-erected on the extant Yorkville Fire Hall
+However, according to Hutchinson (17) Sleigh was not among the first councillors identified on Yorkville's coat-of-arms, which were originally placed on the Yorkville Town Hall and, following that building's destruction by fire, re-erected on the extant Yorkville Fire Hall were compiled in June 1875, and remained in this location until his death in 1889.9 Robinson's son, Ernest continued the business until 1902 when another pharmacist, George Evans, rented the property before purchasing it from the Sleight Estate.